aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 }

 ```
-You now understand how events evolve, but how do you apply governance to events through these stages?
+Next, you'll apply governance to events through each of these stages.
 The next section covers two solutions using schema discovery to provide automated validation to events.

 # Architecture and Implementation